brk-a/system-design/0x03-distributed_caches/1-distributed_cache.md

     * `put(key, value)` &rarr; stores object & sum-unique-key in cache
     * `get(key)` &rarr; retrieves object by sum-unique-key from cache
 #### 2. non-functional
-* implement a chache that is
+* implement a cache that is
     * scalable &rarr; handles large and small amounts of data proportionally and efficiently
     * available &rarr; data in cache survives hardware and/or network failures
     * fast &rarr; *put*s and *get*s happen quickly